How to Make Gluten Free Sourdough at Home with Yoke Mardewi

 As a seasoned sourdough maker who has created her own enterprise in this niche, Mardewi keeps the instructions simple.

 “Get a tall cylindrical glass container, mix it up, and then put a rubber band around it.
 (A) rubber band is (best) because you (can) move it up and down.”
+Mark the surface of your sourdough starter so you know once it starts to bubble and rise.

 Applying Patience to Fermentation